 God has an amazing ability to multiply the things that are His.
 Every seed has an amazing ability to grow and reproduce itself!
 Corn is a miraculous seed that can multiply at over 1000 fold!
 Most wheat seeds multiply from 50-100 times what is planted.
-Soybeans bring back a 40-70 fold return.
-But God can multiply other things as well as we see in today’s reading!
+Soybeans normally bring back a 40-80 fold return.
+But God can multiply other things as well!

 Jesus’ ministry of compassion began to draw large crowds.
 He would heal the sick and cast out demons as people were brought to Him.
 One day, it was getting late and the disciples wanted to send the people home because they were in a remote place.
 (Matthew 14:15-21) Jesus had compassion on them and told the disciples to feed them.
 All that was available in the way of food was five loaves of bread and two fish, not much for such a big crowd!
 Jesus asked that these loaves and fish be brought to Him.
 He blessed them and broke them, giving them to the disciples to give to the people.
 When these disciples had finished giving out the broken bread, all the people had eaten and were satisfied!
 There were over 5000 men in this crowd, plus many more women and children!
 Not only that, but when these disciples gathered the left-0vers, there were twelve basket’s full!